lsfusion/platform/docs/en/How-to_Custom_components_properties.md

 }
 ```

-Note that all values must not contain NULL.
-Otherwise, the value of the expression obtained through [FORMULA](FORMULA_operator.md) operator, will also be NULL.

 Next, use JavaScript and CSS to create a component that will display messages in the browser.
 The component will be created in the chat.js file, which will be located in the _resources/web_ folder.
-When the platform starts up, all js and css files inside the web folder of any element from the classpath will be loaded onto the browser page automatically.

 Inside the chat.js file, create _chatMessageRender_ function.
 It will return an object consisting of two functions: _render_ and _update_.